Ar-Kareem/SAT_puzzle_solver/README.md

 ## Shakashaka (Puzzle Type #50)

-Also called "Proof of Quilt"
+Also known as Proof of Quilt.

 * [**Play online**](https://www.puzzle-shakashaka.com/)